azad12614/SleepyHeads/Readme.txt

-anaconda3 download and install open new project folder in vscode
+anaconda3 download and install open a new project folder in vscode
 -------------
-requirments---->open requirments.txt file and paste below text in it Flask scikit-learn sklearn
+requirements----> Open the requirments.txt file and paste the below text into it Flask scikit-learn sklearn